PlayCover/PlayBook/PlayBook/src/getting_started/troubleshoot_login.md

     - Follow the steps in Step 1 to re-enter startup options
     - When `Utilities` appears in the menu bar, click on it and choose `Terminal`
     - In the terminal window type `csrutil enable` and type your password when prompted
-    - Once `Successfully enabled System Integrity Protection` appears, restart your Mac
+    - Once `Successfully enabled System Integrity Protection` appears, restart your Mac[^note]

+[^note]: The changes we made with the `nvram boot-args` command eariler will be disabled when SIP is on, however macOS will remember that we made those changes and will apply them the next time you disable SIP.
+Fully reverting these changes isn't neccassary for most users, but you can do so by running `sudo nvram boot-args=""` in a macOS terminal.

 5. Open Genshin
     - You're done!
 Enjoy playing Genshin!